OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 **Expected results:** perplexity of 20-22 on the validation set.

 ## Step 4: Generate output
 Options contained in the loaded model will trigger language modeling specific inference.
-When batch mode is used the end of longer sequences will be repeated in the predictions.

 `input.txt` must contain already tokenized examples, with the same method as the training data.
 Here, part of validation data will be used:
 ```bash